akeneo/pim-api-docs/content/events-api/limits-and-scalability.md

 ### Number of event subscriptions

-By default you can only subscribe to `3` events, to change this behavior update the value of the parameter `webhook_active_event_subscriptions_limit` in `config/services/pim_parameters.yml` file
+By default, you can only subscribe to `3` events.
+To change this behavior update the value of the parameter `webhook_active_event_subscriptions_limit` in the `config/services/pim_parameters.yml` file.

 ### Limit of event API requests per hour